Answer:

 How Loud is Too Loud?

-So, how can we prevent this from happening?
+So, how can we avert this from occurring?

 To answer this, we need to inject a dose of objectivity to sound, which can only be done by using decibels.
 Decibels are the unit of measurement used for determining loudness.

-At 10 dB, we have the loudness of breathing.
-20 dB is compared to the rustling of leaves.
-Whispering generally tends to occur at around 30 dB.
-A conversation held at normal volume is typically rated at 60 dB.
-General traffic tends to be at 70 dB, with trucks causing a noise closer to 80 dB.
+At 10 dB, we can hear breathing.
+20 dB is similar to the sound of leaves moving.
+Whispering usually happens at around 30 dB.
+A normal conversation is usually 60 dB.
+Everyday traffic tends to be around 70 dB, with trucks making closer to 80 dB sound.

 85 dB is the highest loudness you should be listening to music at for prolonged sessions if you want to stay safe.
 For children, this rating is even lower since their ears are more sensitive and their hearing is easier to damage.